manish-garodia/manish-garodia/common/lib-cellar/misc-concepts/github-pr.md

 		- Updated *initialize-environment* and added the names of the database instance and the listener for Oracle Database 21c
 		- Replaced the screenshots and added new images to the *manage-targets* and *access-homepage* labs
 		- Removed the comments tags from *manage-targets* and *access-homepage*, and moved the content to rendered output
-		- Also, updated the month to Nov in the *acknowledgements* section across all labs
+		- Also, updated the month to Nov in the *acknowledgments* section across all labs

 		Could I request to approve the PR please.
 Thank you
 		~MG